-A. TRANSMITTAL
+A. Transmittal

 The disclosure must be submitted in writing.
-Submissions should be directed to HHS-OIG Deputy Chief Counsel for Litigation, P.O.
-Box 85200, MC-1350, Austin, Texas 78708-5200 or to OIGSelf-Report@hhs.texas.gov.
+Submissions should be directed to the HHSC-IG Deputy Chief Counsel for Litigation, P.O.
+Box 85200, MC-1350, Austin, Texas 78708-5200 or to OIGSelf-Report@hhsc.state.tx.us.
 Submissions that contain personal health information must be sent securely.